65 Broadway: Architecture

-65 Broadway was designed by the firm Renwick, Aspinwall & Tucker (later Renwick, Aspinwall and Russell), with James L. Aspinwall as the principal architect.
+65 Broadway was designed by the firm Renwick, Aspinwall & Tucker with J. Lawrence Aspinwall as the principal architect.
 The main contractor was the Cauldwell-Wingate Company, and several suppliers provided the individual materials for 65 Broadway.
 The building is also sometimes called the American Express Building or the Standard & Poor's Building, though both names may also refer to nearby structures.
 65 Broadway is certified with green building standards outlined in the Leadership in Energy and Environmental Design.

 65 Broadway contains 21 stories and a basement.
 The interior space is estimated as being 250,000 ft2 or 350000 ft2.
 Of this, about 43600 ft2 is commercial space spread across the basement, first floor, mezzanine, and second floor.

 Form

-65 Broadway is "H"-shaped, with two "light courts" between each of the two wings of the "H".
+65 Broadway is H-shaped, with two "light courts" between each of the two wings of the "H".
 One light court faces east toward Broadway and the other faces west toward Trinity Place.
 The light courts were used to maximize the amount of interior space that was adjacent to a window, and thus, could have sufficient light and air.
 The "H" layout allowed the light courts to be placed along both of 65 Broadway's principal facades.
-By contrast, a "C"-shaped layout, as used on earlier buildings, would have only allowed the placement of the light court on one side.
+By contrast, a C-shaped layout, as used on earlier buildings, would have only allowed the placement of the light court on one side.

 In the lobby, from the Broadway entrance, there used to be a vestibule.
 The vestibule had two pairs of revolving doors on the left (south) and right (north) side.
 This led to retail space on the left and an elevator lobby, for the upper stories, on the right.
 The vestibule was removed in a 2015 renovation.